 Pictured here are two of our new girls, Basera (on the left) is a convert from the north of Nigeria and, as is common in that culture, as a girl she never had any education until she came to our ministry.
 She still can’t speak much English but she is learning fast; she is very happy with the bag she just made and embroidered herself.
 She is 16 years old and is starting to learn to read now.

 Joy is another girl aged 15 who is in the class.
 Up until a year ago, she had been brought up to believe she was a boy, until puberty began in her body.
 She was in shock and was struggling to cope with the stigma in a rural community.
 She is happily developing her confidence and learning to read and getting used to being a girl now.
 Our ministry exists to help girls such as these feel loved and accepted so they can become confident mothers of tomorrow.

-Thank You for partnering with me to help these and many other girls.
+Thank You for partnering with me as I continue to minister here in Nigeria.